Protecting and empowering women in Indonesia

-Nurani Perempuan, a women’s crisis centre in Indonesia, is working tirelessly to prevent violence against women and support survivors of gender-based violence.
+Nurani Perempuan, a women’s crisis centre in Indonesia, supports survivors of gender-based violence and works to prevent violence against women.
 Here, we meet Nurani Perempuan’s Director Ibu Meri.

 My name is Ibu Meri.
 Like many women in my community, I have been a victim of gender-based violence.